fairlearn/fairlearn/docs/user_guide/assessment/confidence_interval_estimation.rst

 #.
 Compute the distribution function of the set
    of bootstrap samples

 #.
-Estimate errors based on this distribution function
+Estimate confidence intervals based on this distribution function

 This is an easy and simple solution to a complex question, so we must immediately ask ourselves "*Is this also wrong?*"